raghakot/keras-vis/README.md

 ## Installation

 1) Install [keras](https://github.com/fchollet/keras/blob/master/README.md#installation)
-with theano or tensorflow backend
+with theano or tensorflow backend.
+Note that the library is incompatible with keras < 2.0

 2) Install OpenCV
 ```bash